HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models: Evaluation

 \imgAA{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \imgBB{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \imgCC{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \imgDD{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \imgEE{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }}

 \textbf{Baselines:} We compare \sysname with two prior works related to depth pruning and distillation: \textit{i)}~KOALA~\citep{lee2024koala}, and \textit{ii)}~BK-SDM~\citep{kim2024bksdm}.
-BK-SDM proposed block pruning of U-Net-based models using the CLIP score~\citep{hessel-etal-2021-clipscore}, followed by distillation of the pruned model using knowledge from the original model.
-KOALA follows a similar method, replacing CLIP-score-based importance ranking with scores derived from each block's input-output cosine similarity.
-Moreover, we employ the SOTA small-scale DM, SANA~\citep{chen2025sanasprintonestepdiffusioncontinuoustime} as a baseline in our evaluation.\footnote{We would like to emphasise that SANA~\citep{chen2025sanasprintonestepdiffusioncontinuoustime} is a specialised on-device model requiring training \textit{from scratch}, instead of a compression method, such as KOALA, BK-SDM, and \sysname.}
+BK-SDM proposed block pruning of U-Net-based models using the CLIP score~\citep{hessel-etal-2021-clipscore}, followed by distilling the pruned model using knowledge from the original model.
+KOALA follows a similar method, replacing CLIP-score-based importance ranking with scores from each block's input-output cosine similarity.
+Also, we compare against SANA-Sprint-1.6B~\citep{chen2025sanasprintonestepdiffusioncontinuoustime}, a SOTA compact model optimised for efficient on-device deployment.

 \textbf{Metrics:} To quantitatively evaluate all methods, we employ the two most recent and representative image quality metrics, GenEval~\citep{ghosh2023geneval} (used in~\citep{xie2025sana,esser2024mmdit}) and HPSv2~\citep{wu2023human} (used in KOALA~\citep{lee2024koala}).
 Furthermore, we conduct a user study to assess human preferences for the generated images that are difficult to capture with the quantitative quality metrics.
 Similar to~\cite{sheynin2023emueditpreciseimage} and \cite{dai2023emuenhancingimagegeneration}, we evaluate two aspects: (i)~Text Alignment: How well a generated image follows the description of the text prompt, (ii)~Image Quality: The overall visual quality considering clarity, colour, composition, and other factors.
-On the system resource side, we report the measured peak memory usage and latency of running the target models on diverse GPUs, including A6000 (Table~\ref{tab:memory_computation}), GTX 3090 and A100 GPUs (see Appendix Table~\ref{app:tab:latency_full}).\footnote{Computational overhead analysis of the distillation process as well as contribution analysis is provided in Appendix~\ref{app:additional_results}. }
+On the system resource side, we report the measured peak memory usage and latency of running the target models on diverse GPUs, including A6000 (Table~\ref{tab:latency_measurements}), GTX 3090 and A100 GPUs (see Appendix Table~\ref{app:tab:latency_full}).